 Poker Jim Butte Fire Lookout retains all seven aspects of historical integrity: location, setting, design, materials, workmanship, feeling, and association.
-The structure stands in its original location, in a setting appropriate for its function as a fire lookout.
-Three recent noncontributing features stand within the immediate purview of the lookout; all are small, especially compared to the lookout itself, and detract little from the significance of the lookout itself.
+The structure stands in its original location, in a setting appropriate for its function as a fire lookout tower.
+Although three recent noncontributing features are located within the immediate purview of the lookout, all are small, especially when compared to the lookout itself, and detract little from the overall immediate setting.
 The larger grandiose setting has changed little since the tower's construction.
 Positioned atop Poker Jim Butte, the feeling and association remain strong due to the structure's rural location complimented by the intact and beautiful setting.
-The lookout's continued association also remains with the Forest Service (originally the Custer National Forest, later merged to become the Custer Gallatin National Forest), as it has since its inception, partaking in the identification of many regional fires.
-The original open plan design remains intact, allowing the occupant a full view of the surrounding terrain.
+The lookout's continued association also remains with the Forest Service (originally the Custer National Forest, later merged to become the Custer Gallatin National Forest), as it has since its inception, a partaker in many regional fires.
+The open-view design remains intact from the original plans, appropriate for accessing the unchanged full viewshed for which the tower was built.
 The materials and workmanship are representative of the standard L-4 lookout stations, a once common resource used throughout the northwest.
-Safety concerns over the years necessitated the replacement of certain tower components with historically appropriate in-kind materials.
+Safety concerns necessitated the replacement of certain tower components with historically appropriate in-kind materials.
 Similarly, restoration work brought other components back to their historic appearance also using appropriate materials with the work conducted under the guidance of the Region 1 Historic Preservation Team coordinated with the Montana State Historic Preservation Office.